CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 - S20 passed its focused upload API and service tests (`12 passed`) on committed source/test revision `37a4b78e6ca939f8a2b6cb9e29c8fa7d46a3d41e`; see the [2026-09-23 S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
-  The latest hosted CI run `35841152401` passed on prior revision `f6ee0a9`; a hosted recheck for the S20 revision is pending, so S00 is not yet current-green.
+  Hosted CI run `35859367232` passed all configured gates on pushed revision `16794b4`; its initial attempt failed two client desktop-dialog assertions, which passed on the same-SHA failed-job rerun.
+S00 is current-green.
   On 2026-09-23 the focused S02 gate
   again rendered the current loading screen and ready workspace after two unhealthy health responses; see the [2026-09-23 Tier 0